Clean Water Act: Citizen suits

 Any U.S. citizen may file a citizen suit against any person who has allegedly violated an effluent standard or limitation (i.e., a provision in an NPDES permit) or against the EPA Administrator if the Administrator failed to perform any non-discretionary act or duty required by the CWA.
+Citizens may commence citizen suits after giving a 60-day prior notice of the alleged violations to the alleged violator.

 Employee protection

 The CWA includes an employee ("whistleblower") protection provision.
 Employees in the U.S. who believe they were fired or suffered adverse action related to enforcement of the CWA may file a written complaint with the Occupational Safety and Health Administration.

 Title VI - State Water Pollution Control Revolving Funds

 The Clean Water State Revolving Fund (CWSRF) program was authorized by the 1987 WQA.
 This replaced the municipal construction grants program, which was authorized in the 1972 law under Title II.
 In the CWSRF, federal funds are provided to the states and Puerto Rico to capitalize their respective revolving funds, which are used to provide financial assistance (loans or grants) to local governments for wastewater treatment, nonpoint source pollution control and estuary protection.

 The fund provides loans to municipalities at lower-than-market rates.
 The program's average interest rate was 1.4 percent nationwide in 2017, compared to an average market rate of 3.5 percent.
 In 2017, CWSRF assistance totaling $7.4 billion was provided to 1,484 local projects across the country.